neeldatta/lemonmeringue/README.md

 # 🍋 LemonMeringue

+> **Upcoming in a future LemonMeringue release:** Support for inputting local files!

-> A fluffy layer of reliability and ease-of-use on top of the LemonSlice API
+A fluffy layer of reliability and ease-of-use on top of the LemonSlice API

 Enhanced Python SDK for the [LemonSlice API](https://lemonslice.com) with automatic retry logic, progress tracking, better error handling, and batch processing.